nuance-communications/mix-quickstart-projects/omnichannel-showcase-democlient/README.md

 # Integration Tips 💡

+## Code Setup

+### Step 1.
+Create an AzureCommunicationServices Resource

+* Go to the Azure Portal.
+* Create a "Communication Services" resource
+* Create a phone number (Send and Receive SMS)

+### Step 2.
+Create an AppService for the SMS Client

+* Create an EventGrid Listener.
+* Create an App Service for the SMS Client - processing Inbound and Outbound interactions

+See [./sms-client/README.md] for more.

+### Step 3.
+Update the Demo Client Middleware and Handler Mapping

+* Copy the function
+* Update the Data Access Mapping in the client

+See [./middleware/README.md] for more.

+### Step 4.
+Update Environment Variables

+#### SMS Client
+Provide `acs_conn_str` and `acs_phone_number` pointing to the AzureCommunicationServices resource and phone number acquired, from Step1.

+#### Demo Client
+Provide `sms_client_endpoint` pointing to the AppService from Step2.

 ## Bot StartData

 * If interested in tailoring the experience, supply the USER's first and last names (optional).